New Tech High School at Coppell: Campus

-New Tech High School at Coppell is located at the former Lee Elementary School, which closed in June 2008.
+New Tech High School @ Coppell is located at the former Lee Elementary School, which closed in June 2008.
 The school district plans to build a new campus for the high school near North Lake, Texas.
 In mid-October 2008, Coppell ISD had signed closing documents on 82 acre, with plans to buy an additional 40 acre and build at least three new schools on the land.

 Student Activities

 Clubs

-Art Club, Basketball Club, DECA, One Earth, First Tech Challenge, Mu Alpha Theta, and Model United Nations.
+Art Club, Newspaper Club, Basketball Club, Ultimate Frisbee Club, DECA, One Earth, FIRST Tech Challenge, Mu Alpha Theta, and Model United Nations.

 Student Leadership

-National Honor Society, Networking Team Captain (NTC), and Learner Leadership Council (LLC).
+National Honor Society, Hope Squad, Networking Team Captain (NTC), and Student Council (StuCo).